All incoming undergraduate students must have a laptop.

 Mac users should also keep in mind that they may be required to run the Windows operating system in order to successfully launch and run various software needed for their classes.
 In such cases, Mac users can partition their Mac for a Windows environment either through Boot Camp or by purchasing Parallels or VM Ware Fusion.
 Students with Mac laptops who need to run Windows will also need a valid copy of the Windows 10 operating system, Office Professional 2016, and any other programs that their classes require; many of these and other computing items can be purchased in the Rensselaer Collegiate Store, which is located in the Rensselaer Union.

-A list of software that all students can download is available from Academic & Research Computing's secure website.
+For more information, please refer to the list of software that all students can download through Academic & Research Computing.